Rabbit Advocacy Animal Matters

 the basis that the animals in question were treated kindly.

 Comment: Being vegan is the only choice that aligns one’s values — the opposition to cruelty and killing — with one’s actions.
 Those who eat meat and other animal products are undeniably mass killers, guilty of causing unnecessary death to innocent beings to please one’s palate.

-Be sure to visit our Ethics page for related information.
+Be sure to visit our Ethics & Animal Law pages for related information.